aws-samples/sample-serverless-digital-asset-payments/non-evm-deployments/solana/README.md

 - Mnemonic and hot wallet keys stored in AWS Secrets Manager
 - Secrets restricted to specific Lambda function roles
 - API Gateway secured with API keys
-- Treasury wallet should be a hardware wallet for production
+- For security, the treasury wallet is recommended to be an offline hardware wallet

 ## Troubleshooting

 1. **Invoice Generation Fails**: Verify mnemonic is in Secrets Manager
 2. **Payments Not Detected**: Check RPC URL and wait for confirmation
 3. **Sweeping Issues**: Ensure hot wallet has sufficient SOL for rent/fees
 4. **SPL Token Issues**: Verify token mint address and ensure Associated Token Account exists